Spam Dataset Prediction using various ML models

 rf_pred = random_forest$predict(task, test_indx)

-rf_pred$confusion
+rf_pred$confusion truth

 response spam nonspam